BronzonTech-Cloud/king_on_the_mars_tap_bot/README.md

     ```

 7. Schedule the reward distribution:
-    - Create a cron job to run `reward_scheduler.py` at regular intervals.
+    - Create a cron job to run `reward_scheduler.py` at regular intervals (if needed).

+## Features

+- **Tap-to-Earn:** Users can earn tokens by tapping commands.
+- **Daily Rewards:** Users can claim daily rewards that increase by 1000 tokens each day, resetting after 30 days.
+- **TON Wallet Integration:** Users can connect their TON wallet address to receive rewards.

 ## Contributing